ndivine-eng/alu-higher_level_programming/javascript-web_scraping/README.md

-This is js contains API .fetch
+Author is Divine Nubuhoro

+I have done this project using js languange